spotify/echoprint-codegen/README.md

 Will compute codes for every file in file_list for 30 seconds starting at 10 seconds.
 (It tries to be smart about the number of threads to use.)
 It will output a JSON list.
 Note that song/identify can accept lists in the JSON, which will be faster than sending each code one at a time.
 The "tag" parameter is added to each code dictionary to match the resolving material.

+## Integration with Scala and Java via JNI
+You can use echoprint-codegen inside a JVM.
+For this you need to create a class named Echoprint in package com.playax.fingerprint.
+Here is a Scala example of this class:

+    package com.playax.fingerprint

+    class Echoprint {
+       @native def code(fileName: String): String
+    }

+    object Echoprint {
+      val EP = new Echoprint

+      System.load("/path/to/libcodegen.4.1.2.dylib")

+     def code(fileName: String) = EP.code(fileName)
+    }

+Then you call static Method:

+    Echoprint.code("/path/to/file.mp3")

+And it will return the json with fingerprint data.

 ## Statistics

 ### Speed